Elaineyi1/Airbnb_Paris/README.md

 The dataset was added in the “.gitignore” file and hence not pushed to this repo.

-The analysis can be found in `output`
+The analysis paper, the code that finish the paper, the model and the references can be found in `output`.
+The download and cleaning processes can be found in `scripts`.

 ## LLMs Usage
 No LLM was used.